svrooij/sonos-api-docs/docs/services/zone-group-topology.md

 ## Events

-The ZoneGroupTopologyService has properties that might be emitted if you subscribe to events.
+The ZoneGroupTopologyService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events